tmarrs/json-at-work-examples/chapter-7/Project-Setup.md

 First, find a suitable directory for your projects.
 `cd ~/projects`

-Next, create the `transform-test` directory and navigate there:
+Next, create the `cities-weather-transform-test` directory and navigate there:
 ```
-mkdir transform-test
+mkdir cities-weather-transform-test

-cd transform-test
+cd cities-weather-transform-test
 ```

 ## Create the Project with `npm init`